Sunday, 2 June 2019

 Sunday within the Octave of the Ascension is of semi-double rite and its liturgical colour is white.
 The theme of the great feast of the Ascension continues with most of the texts coming from the feast.
 However, unlike on the feast itself, the antiphons at the Greater Hours are not doubled.
 The Gospel pericopes from St. John contain the beautiful words of the LORD promising the gift of the Paraclete.

 At Vespers yesterday afternoon the antiphons for the feast, Viri Galilaei etc, were sung (not doubled) along with the psalms of the feast (Pss.
 109, 110, 111, 112 & 116).
-The chapter was of the Sunday, the hymn was of the Ascension, Salutis humane Sator, and the antiphon on the Magnificat and collect proper to the Sunday.
-After the collect of the Sunday commemorations were sung of the preceding Office of SS Nereus & Others, of St. Robert Bellarmine and of the Octave.
-The Paschal Commemoration of the Cross was omitted, being within an Octave and with the commemorated double feasts.
-At Compline Te lucis was sung with the Ascension Doxology, but the Dominical preces were omitted because of the Octave etc.
+The chapter was of the Sunday, the hymn was of the Ascension, Salutis humane Sator, and the antiphon on the Magnificat and collect were proper to the Sunday.
+After the collect of the Sunday commemorations were sung of the Octave and of SS Marcellinus & Others.
+The Paschal Commemoration of the Cross was omitted being within an Octave.
+At Compline Te lucis was sung with the Ascension Doxology Jesu tibi sit gloria, Qui victor in caelum redis etc, but the Dominical preces were omitted because of the Octave.

 At Mattins the invitatory, hymn and antiphons, Elevata est etc., are as on the feast, but the antiphons are not doubled.
 In the first nocturn the lessons are the Incipit of the First Epistle of St. John, the responsories are of the feast.
 In the second nocturn the lessons are taken from a sermon on the Ascension by St. Augustine and the same Father provides the third nocturn lessons reflecting on St. John's Gospel.
 At Lauds all is from the feast except the chapter, antiphon on the Benedictus and collect.
-After the collect of the Sunday commemorations are sung of St. Robert Bellarmine and of the Octave.
+After the collect of the Sunday commemorations are sung of the Octave and of SS Marcellinus & Others.

-At the Little Hours the hymns are sung to the melody for the Ascension Doxology (Tone 4) and with the Doxology of the Ascension.
+At the Little Hours the hymns are sung with the melody and Doxology for the Ascension Doxology.
 At Prime the festal psalms (Pss.
 53, 118i, 118ii) are sung rather than the Dominical ones (117, 118i, 118ii) the short lesson is Si quis loquitur.
 The Dominical preces are omitted due to the Octave.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Robert Bellarmine, the third collect of the Octave.
+The Gloria is sung, the second collect is of the Octave, the third collect is of SS Marcellinus & Others.
 The Creed is sung, the preface and communicantes are of the Ascension.

 At Vespers again the antiphons and psalms are as on the feast.
 The chapter, antiphon on the Magnificat and collect are of the Sunday.
-After the collect of the Sunday commemorations are sung of the following Office of the Octave, of St. Robert Bellarmine and of St. Boniface.
+After the collect of the Sunday a commemoration of the Octave is sung.
+The Paschal Commemoration of the Cross is omitted as are the Dominical preces at Compline.

 Art: Jerome Nadal.